Turing patterns on non-fluctuating surfaces under mechanical stresses: Non-fluctuating Square, triangular and cubic lattices

 \section{Non-fluctuating Square, triangular and cubic lattices}

 In this section, we present a detailed information of 2D and 3D lattices, on which the discrete RD equation and the model Hamiltonian, introduced in the following section, are defined.

-Before presenting the lattice construction, we will explain why the model on the non-fluctuating lattice is physically non-trivial.
+Before presenting the lattice construction, we explain why the model on the non-fluctuating lattice is physically non-trivial.
+If the non-fluctuating lattice model is regarded as the zero-fluctuation limit of the fluctuating lattice model, entropy remains well defined and can, in principle, be evaluated for the non-fluctuating system.
+In this case, the relaxation of the IDOF, $\vec{\tau}$, also retains a clear physical meaning.
+It is therefore important to clarify the connection between fluctuating and non-fluctuating lattice models.
 Figures \ref{fig-2}(a)--(c) illustrate fluctuating lattices with both large and small fluctuation ranges $\varepsilon_R$, as well as a non-fluctuating lattice with a deformed lattice spacing $(Ra,a/R)$, where $R$ and $a$ are a deformation parameter and a constant lattice spacing, respectively.
 In the context of fluctuating lattices, it is hypothesized that the range of fluctuations is represented by a small square centered at the fixed vertex position of the non-fluctuating lattice.
 In the model with vertex fluctuations, the Gaussian bond potential (GBP), defined by the sum of the bond length squares, is assumed as in the linear chain model \cite{MDoi-Edwards-1986,MDoi-2013}.
 Consequently, the model describes soft materials for a finite non-zero value of $\varepsilon_R$.
 Conversely, the model describes hard materials in the limit of zero fluctuation $\varepsilon_R\!\to\!0$ due to the frozen degrees of freedom for the vertex position.

+To explain this issue in detail, we employ the concept of the partition function in surface modeling.
+The partition function $Z$ for the Monte Carlo (MC) update of $\vec{\tau}$ is given by